-- 1. A relevant first degree in the field of in biochemistry, microbiology, bacteriology or life sciences - Relevant experience of bacterial research including: genetic manipulation such as CRISPRi, susceptibility testing, bactericidal assays, isolation of RNA/DNA from bacteria and/or development of resistance. - 3.
-Experience of molecular biology techniques such as vector design, molecular cloning and preparing RNA/DNA. - 4.
-Experience of phenotypic data analysis (e.g. Graphpad Prism) and/or whole genome sequencing analysis (Bowtie2, BCFtools, etc), - 5.
+- 1. A first degree in a relevant field. - 2.
+Relevant experience in qualitative methods such as focus group discussions or indepth interviews. - 3.
+Relevant analytical skills in qualitative methods such as thematic analysis. - 4.
+Relevant basic statistical skills and experience with software such as STATA or R - 5.
 Evidence of good organisational skills, including effective time management. - 6.
-Experience of validating and troubleshooting molecular assays / techniques. - 7.
-Proven ability to work independently, as well as collaboratively, as part of a research team. - 8.
-Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing.
+Proven ability to work independently, as well as collaboratively, as part of a research team. - 7.
+Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing. - 8.
+Proven ability to work with community partners and community members in the generation and dissemination of research.

-Desirable Criteria:
+Desirable Criteria